Where Are the Lottery Sales Coming from?

 According to the WorldLotteries.org, lottery sales rose 9.9% in 2014.
 You may be wondering where the lottery sales are coming from.
 You might think that the sales are predominately coming from Europe or the United States, but you would be surprised.
-This growth is mostly attributed to sales from Latin America and Asia Pacific regions, whose sales have hit double digit growth in sales in the course of six quarters.
+This growth is mostly attributed to sales from Latin America and Asia Pacific regions, whose sales have hit double-digit growth in sales in six quarters.
 So what does this mean?
 Are more people pouring their hard earned money into the lottery in hopes of winning copious amounts of money?
 Well, of course!

-In Latin America, Argentina’s Lotería Nacional Sociedad del Estado is credited with a 26.8 % increase of sales while Brazil’s Caixa Econômica Federal saw an 18.5% increase in sales within a twelve month period.
-In the Asian Pacific regions saw a steady increase over the past year, with sales growing by 15.6%–most of this stems from mainland Chinese lottery games.
+In Latin America, Argentina’s Lotería Nacional Sociedad del Estado is credited with a 26.8 % increase of sales while Brazil’s Caixa Econômica Federal saw an 18.5% increase in sales within twelve months.
+In the Asian Pacific regions saw steady growth over the past year, with sales growing by 15.6%–most of this stems from mainland Chinese lottery games.
 In fact, during the 20th FIFA World Cup, which was held in Brazil from June 12 to July 13, 2014, sports betting saw an incredible 32.8% increase during this time.

 European Lotteries on the Rise

 Let’s not be hasty and forget European lotteries!
 Although the increase is not nearly as high as we saw in the Asian Pacific and the Latin American lotteries, there was a 5.1% increase in sales during the past year.
 Now, you would think that Western Europe would drive the lottery sales in the region, but surprisingly enough, Eastern and Central Europe saw a significant increase of sales—upward to 24.8%, as seen in Hungary’s Szerencsejáték Zrt.
 Greece even saw a 14.8 % increase in revenues within the last year.

 African Lotteries Boast Modest Increases